facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 > Final Keyword.
 PHP 5 introduces the final keyword, which prevents child classes from overriding a method by prefixing the definition with final.
 > If the class itself is being defined final then it cannot be extended.
 Note: Properties cannot be declared final, only classes and methods may be declared as final.

-Java has the same keyword, c# too but it is called "**sealed**" instead of "**final**", but more or less have the same behavior: to prevent a class from being inherited (in our case we will see only this type of use php support further behavior but in different contexts).
+Java and C# use the same keyword but it is called **sealed** instead of **final**.
+These keywords have more or less the same behavior: they prevent a class from being inherited.
+In this article, we will discuss this bahavior only, even if some languages like Java support further behaviors in different contexts.

-First of all we will try to understand what it is for, then we will try to do some additional reasoning, and finally we will talk about of comments on the web.
+In this article we will start by explaining the purpose of the final keyword.
+Then, we will try to do some additional reasoning.
+Finally, we will talk about comments found on the net.

-The concept that expresses the keyword final is that a class can not be extended, the decision must be taken by the programmer in the design stage utilizing just the **final**.
+The concept expressed by the final keyword is that a class cannot be extended.
+The programmer must take this decision at the design stage by using this keyword.

-There are situations in which extension by inheritance is a good solution, others where it is not possible and others where it is wrong.
+In some cases, extension by inheritance is a good solution while in some others it is either not possible or wrong.
 The keyword **final** is a "tool" given to the programmer to express this constraint.

-Why someone should set such a strong constraint?.
+Why should someone set such a strong constraint?.
 The answers are many, all aim of having a robust, and more manageable code-base.
 For example to avoid the proliferation of infinite hierarchies of classes such as VCL (https://en.wikipedia.org/wiki/Visual_Component_Library), which are difficult to extend and maintain.
 In this case, even being a well-made library, the use of inheritance has been used a lot.

-Also I use final is to reduce the API surface that needs to be covered by BC breaks avoidance in a distributed library.
+Furthermore, I use the final keyword to reduce the API surface API surface that needs to be covered by BC breaks avoidance in a distributed library.

-Further to use **final** in some cases forces adopt the interfaces, by testing for example, this is a positive side effect.
+Furthermore, using final forces the adoption of interfaces for example, for testing.
+This is a positive side effect indirectly caused by the use of this keyword.

-When we meet a class with the keyword **final**, who designed the class not allow us inherit from it, if we want to extend some behavior we must do it by composition or other mechanisms (like events PSR-14 (https://www.php-fig.org/psr/psr-14/), or plugins, etc.).
+If we encounter a class with the final keyword, it means that the designer of the class doesn't want us to inherit from it.
+If we want to extend some behaviors, we must do it by composition or other mechanisms like events (PSR-14 https://www.php-fig.org/psr/psr-14 ) or plugins.

 I think that this is a good features of the language.
-In fact, in relation to the time used for the analysis of the design class, through **final** we provide important information on how she should be useds, simplifying the effort of the developer.
+In fact, by using the final keyword we provide important information on how the class should be used.
+Therefore, we reduce the effort of developers since they will spend less time analysing the design class.

 # S.O.L.I.D, Liskov and final

-Develop architecture isn't a trivial task, many programmers use inheritance as solution to all problems.
+Developping an architecture isn't a trivial task, many programmers use inheritance as a solution to all problems.

-There are many principles and guidelines to help to develop good design like S.O.L.I.D (https://en.wikipedia.org/wiki/SOLID), design patterns, (https://en.wikipedia.org/wiki/Design_pattern) etc.
+There are many principles and guidelines that help developping good design. like S.O.L.I.D (https://en.wikipedia.org/wiki/SOLID), design patterns, (https://en.wikipedia.org/wiki/Design_pattern) etc.
-But the problem is that these principles are difficult to apply, they almost always lead to writing more code.
+However, the problem is that these principles are difficult to apply since they frequently lead to writing more code.
 Not always this is possible, not always this is accepted.

-Regarding **final**, in my opinion, one of the principle that best represents it is LSP.
+In my opinion, one of the principles that best represents the use of final is LSP.

 Let's see what **Liskov principle** says in more detail.
 The canonical statement is the following: